2017-fall-arch1/project-3-joseloga/README.md

 To play first use

 ~~~
-$ make in the first folder
+$ make
 ~~~

-Then go to the pong folder and use
+in the first folder, then go to the pong folder and use

 ~~~
 $ make load
 ~~~

-To install the game in the MSP430.
+When its complete you can now play the game.